EU Pay Transparency Directive: an international approach

 We are awaiting further details of implementing legislation.

-It is likely that trade unions and works councils will both be applicable.
+It is likely that trade unions and works councils will both be both considered as workers' representatives in the sense of the Directive.
 Either or both may already be involved in deciding certain elements of pay structures and it is likely that this practice will be retained.

 Where no worker representatives are in place, implementing legislation may provide for some form of representation to be set up.